TimMangan/MSIX-PackageSupportFramework/README.md

 # Package Support Framework
 This project provides tools, libraries, documentation and samples for creating runtime fixes (also called *fixups*) for compatibility issues that enable Windows desktop applications to be distributed and executed as MSIX packaged apps.
+This fork is directly used by the PsfTooling and TMEditX applications.
+Additionally, several other tool vendors are believed to look to this source as the basis their own private repositories.

 The original fork for this project is a Microsoft project, and this project remains forked from the original, although this fork is now considered the up-to-date and managed source for the PSF and there is no longer any intent to create pull requests back into the Microsoft fork.